Roger E. Myers: Career

-Myers has served as faculty of the Idyllwild Arts Summer Music Program in California and taught at the Beijing International Music Festival and Academy and the International School for Musical Arts in Canada.
+Myers served as faculty of the Idyllwild Arts Summer Music Program in California and taught at the Beijing International Music Festival and Academy and the International School for Musical Arts in Canada.
 He has also taught at Music Academy of the West, Bowdoin Summer Music Festival, the Montecito Festival, Green Mountain Chamber Music Festival, the International Festival Institute at Round Top, and the Marrowstone Music Festival.
-Myers was a regular performer at the Festival de Musique at St. Barthelemy and is an artist at the Kansas Sunflower Festival and the Buzzards Bay Music-fest in Massachusetts.
+Myers was a regular performer at the Festival de Musique at St. Barthelemy and was an artist at the Kansas Sunflower Festival and the Buzzards Bay Music-fest in Massachusetts.

 He was the founder and artistic director of the Blanton Chamber Music Series at the Blanton Museum in Austin.
 In 1997, he served as the artistic director and Host Chairman of the XXV Silver Anniversary International Viola Congress.

-Along with his career as a violist, Myers also holds academic appointments.
-He is a Professor and the former Head of The String Division at the University of Texas at Austin, Butler School of Music.
+Along with his career as a violist, Myers also held academic appointments.
+He was a Professor and the former Head of The String Division at the University of Texas at Austin, Butler School of Music.

-Myers has given numerous chamber music performances with artists including Lynn Harrell, Jorja Fleezanis, Daniel Heifetz, Alex Klein, Mark O’Connor, Ronald Leonard and Martin Lovett.
-He has performed with the Los Angeles Chamber Orchestra, as principal violist with the Santa Fe Pro Musica and played with the New West Symphony Orchestra in Los Angeles as principal viola on tour with Andrea Bocelli.
+Myers gave numerous chamber music performances with artists including Lynn Harrell, Jorja Fleezanis, Daniel Heifetz, Alex Klein, Mark O’Connor, Ronald Leonard and Martin Lovett.
+He performed with the Los Angeles Chamber Orchestra, as principal violist with the Santa Fe Pro Musica and played with the New West Symphony Orchestra in Los Angeles as principal viola on tour with Andrea Bocelli.